Is it time for visitors to pay to play?

 Swan Hill Inc also leverage their levy to provide the matched funding required by grants.

-Pay to play - LevIES on TouristS
+Pay to play - Levies on tourists

 Introducing any kind of tax, levy, fee or visitor contribution is going to create great debate and divided viewpoints but when we have shrinking budgets, growing impacts, and damage to infrastructure and natural assets, we have to be bold enough to ask the visitors that enjoy our destinations to contribute to them.
 Residents pay rates to help with the upkeep of local infrastructure and community assets, why shouldn’t visitors contribute too?